timmckague/timandvictoria/src/pages/blog/2019-04-04-learn-how-not-to-use-doors-in-seville.md

   - spain
   - travel
 ---
-We’re at our favourite pizza joint in Seville for the...ok, i won’t admit how many times we’ve been there, but anyways, we’re waiting for our pizza and I suddenly realize I am dying of thirst.
+We’re at our favourite pizza joint in Seville waiting for our pizza and I suddenly realize I am dying of thirst.
 I have my Cruzcampo to go with our pizza, but I feel like I could drink several litres of water.

 Our apartment is literally around the corner (87 metres to be precise).
 There is still 5min before our pizza will be ready, so I decide I’ll head home and grab some water really quickly.

-I haven’t handled the keys much since our Portugal incident, and so as I jog the 87 metres home, I keep on repeating in my head:
+I haven’t handled the keys much since [our Portugal incident](https://www.timandvictoria.com/blog/2019-02-07-learn-how-not-to-use-a-portuguese-door/), and so as I run-walk the 87 metres home, I keep on repeating in my head:

-_Don’t lock key the inside_\
+_Don’t lock keys the inside_\
-_Don’t lock key the inside_\
+_Don’t lock keys the inside_\
-_Don’t lock key the inside_
+_Don’t lock keys the inside_

 Within a minute I’m at the first of three doors to get into our apartment.
 A lot of the apartments in Seville are built in a courtyard style where you enter into the building into a closed off courtyard, encircled by the units.